walethewave/SQL-Driven-Sales-Performance-Analysis/README.md

 7. Which branch has the highest total tax collected?
 8. How does the distribution of payment methods vary between product lines?
 9. What is the total revenue generated on a specific date?
-10. How does the gross margin percentage differ between regular and new customers?
+10. How does the gross margin percentage differ between member and normal customers?
 11. What is the average rating given by customers for each product line?
 12. How does the quantity sold vary throughout the day?